What is covered well

 FERS timing, household cash flow, taxes, TSP drawdown, FEHB, Medicare, and state taxes are all in scope today.

-Edge cases such as part-time service prorating, post-retirement earned income for the FERS supplement earnings test, Roth basis tracking, and some state-specific rules remain simplified or excluded.
+Edge cases such as part-time service prorating, self-employment income and tax detail, Roth basis tracking, and state-specific municipal-bond exemptions remain simplified or excluded.

 Use the output to compare scenarios and sharpen questions, then confirm major decisions with official sources and qualified advisors.